How to Stop Premiere Pro from Crashing

 Tip #9: Crashing While Importing/Exporting

 The video editing project itself can also be split up and assembled at the end to make it easier for Premiere Pro to handle.
 This is useful when working on lengthy projects with large file sizes.
 Transcoding the media files into a smaller file size for editing can also improve performance.
+Additionally, utilizing high-quality Premiere Pro templates can streamline your workflow and reduce the risk of crashes during importing or exporting.

 Adobe Media Encoder can be used to transcode the media files to smaller file sizes and to export the final project.
 Exporting from Media Encoder instead of directly from Premiere Pro helps to prevent crashes during export.